 The criminal division also includes approximately 51 Special Assistant U.S. Attorneys assigned from other federal agencies and local prosecutors' offices to handle firearms offenses and other matters.

 The district is known as a major originator of affirmative civil enforcement actions to address fraud on the United States, and to bring civil penalty and injunctive actions enforcing a wide variety of federal agency regulations such as the environmental laws, predatory lending, and drug diversion.
 Civil AUSAs work with Inspectors General of many agencies to investigate and litigate under the False claims Act and its whistleblower provisions.
-Our affirmative civil enforcement pursues nationwide fraud schemes in the pharmaceutical industry and quality of care concerns in nursing homes, residential facilities, and personal care homes.
+Our affirmative civil enforcement pursues nationwide fraud schemes in the pharmaceutical industry and quality of care concerns in nursing homes, adult and children residential facilities, and personal care homes.